 - Bit 0 - PORF: Power-on Reset Flag

-This bit is set if a Power-on Reset occurs.
-The bit is cleared only by writing a logical "0" to the flag.
+This bit is only set by a Power-on Reset.
+A Watchdog Reset or an External Reset will leave this bit unchanged.
+The bit is cleared by writing a logical zero to the bit.